thebarndog/DropdownAlert/README.md

 ![ew](DropdownAlert/Assets/ew.gif)

+Second, there's a huge caveat:

+> WAIT!
+Don't use pods if you want to customize or use the quick and easy [RKDropdownAlert show]

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.